Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Material and Method

 \subsection{Preprocessing}

-The daily state-level number of people with at least one dose, confirmed cases, deaths per hundred are transformed using a two-step procedure.
-First, we calculate the relative change rates of these three variable.
-Next, we smooth the data using a simple moving average.
-According to the CDC vaccination data~\cite{cdc2021data}, there is a seasonal pattern inside the daily number of people with at least one dose.
-The number normally reaches the highest in the middle of the week (i.e., Thursdays), and approaches the lowest on weekends.
-Therefore, we apply a 7-day moving average to the vaccination data.
-To maintain the consistency, the number of confirmed cases and deaths are processed in the same way.
+The daily state-level number of people with at least one dose, confirmed cases, deaths per hundred were transformed using a two-step procedure.
+First, we calculated the lag-1 differences of these three variables.
+Next, we smoothed the data using a simple moving average.
+According to the CDC vaccination data~\cite{cdc2021data}, there is a seasonal pattern inside the the number of daily new vaccinated people (i.e., the lag-1 difference).
+The number normally reaches the highest on Thursdays or Fridays, and approaches the lowest on weekends.
+Therefore, we applied a 7-day moving average to the vaccination data.
+To maintain the consistency, the lag-1 differences of confirmed cases and deaths were processed in the same way.

-As for the Twitter data, since Twitter users can post tweets repeatedly, the series of (1) the percentage of unique Twitter users who post fake-news-related tweets, and (2) the percentage of unique Twitter users who post fact-related tweets are only processed with a 7-day moving average.
+As for the Twitter data, since Twitter users could post tweets repeatedly, the series of (1) the percentage of unique Twitter users who posted fake-news-related tweets, and (2) the percentage of unique Twitter users who posted fact-related tweets were only processed with a 7-day moving average.